Solar-Powered GPS Tracker: France to Turkey Journey

 What worked better than expected:

-What this proved: Solar + supercapacitors + LoRaWAN handles conditions that challenge cellular or satellite trackers.
-Temperature range from -29.3°C to +40.3°C (69.6°C swing) at 7,768m altitude.
-55 hours continuous operation across 2,847 km.
+Solar power combined with supercapacitors and LoRaWAN handles conditions that challenge cellular or satellite trackers.
+Temperature extremes from -29.3°C to +40.3°C (69.6°C swing) at 7,768m altitude.
+55 hours continuous operation covering 2,847 km.
 Mean speed 50 km/h.
-3,309 packets transmitted.
+3,309 packets transmitted and received.
 Maximum range 511 km.
 Total hardware cost: under €50.

 Ready to Get Started?